Running a Mock Service makes it available for you to test against. Running a Mock Service is a simple two step process:

 Refer to your application, language, or operating system documentation for details on how to import these certificates.

-When you deploy a Mock Service to an on-premise location (OPL), the HTTPS endpoint is based on the IP address of the agent that deployed the Mock Service.
+When you deploy a Mock Service to a Private Location, the HTTPS endpoint is based on the IP address of the agent that deployed the Mock Service.
 No FDQN resolution occurs by default.

 Use the following self-signed certificate to connect to a Mock Service deployed to a private location: